karagol-taner/Molecular-Dynamics-on-AWS-and-Cloud-Computing/instructions_for_colab.md

 # Molecular Dynamics Simulation on Google Colab

-This guide provides instructions for setting up and running molecular dynamics simulations on Google Colab.
+This guide provides detailed instructions for setting up and running molecular dynamics (MD) simulations on Google Colab, with optimized workflows for significant performance gains.
+Using the tools and techniques outlined here, researchers can overcome Colab’s session limitations and maximize the platform's potential for MD simulations.

-Note: Google Colab sessions have a maximum runtime of 12 hours.
-If your simulation requires more time, you may need to break it into shorter segments or consider alternative computing resources.
+Note: Google Colab sessions have a runtime limit (typically 12 hours), and high-performance GPUs may not always be available.
+For longer simulations, this guide includes methods for saving and resuming interrupted simulations using Google Drive integration.
+If your simulation requires continuous computation beyond Colab's limitations, you may consider alternative cloud resources such as Google Compute Engine or AWS.

 ## Prerequisites

 Before you begin, make sure you have the following:

-- A Google account
+- A Google account to access Google Colab and Drive.
 - Knowledge of molecular dynamics simulations and BASH commands
 - Familiarity with using Google Colab notebooks

+Our recently published [paper on bioRxiv](https://www.biorxiv.org/content/10.1101/2024.11.14.623563v1.abstract) explores:

+- Optimized GROMACS Performance on Colab: By re-compiling GROMACS on Colab, we achieved significant speed-ups compared to the default pre-compiled version.
+- Session Management Solutions: Methods to address session timeouts and hardware limitations by saving progress to Google Drive and resuming interrupted simulations.
+- GPU vs. TPU Benchmarks: Comparative analysis of CUDA-enabled GPUs versus Google TPUv2 units, with insights into their relative advantages for MD simulations.

+You can cite our paper if you find this instructions usuful.

 ## Setup